rewgs/open-stage-control-ts/resources/docs/docs/widgets/advanced-syntaxes.md

 - in the server's `remote-root` directory if the option is set
 - as absolute paths

+!!! warning
+    Fragments and session files already loaded with fragment widgets should not be imported using this syntax.

 ## Javascript: `JS{ <code> }`

 This syntax allows defining a property using [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
 The code will be compiled as a function and executed in a restricted context.